No matter how the real estate market is performing, well maintained and upgraded homes sell for more than similar homes that aren’t upgraded.

 1) Interior Painting

-You always need a colour consultation to get the exact right colour for you home, because the colours we choose are based around your fixed elements like flooring and cabinets.
-We decide what elements we want to highlight and what elements we want to disguise and we choose colours accordingly.
-If you want to know about more paint colours we use often, click here to read the article.
+We always recommend (and for our clients provide as part of our Home Staging services) a colour consultation to get the right colour for you home, because the colours should compliment your fixed elements such as flooring and cabinets.
+If you want to know about more paint colours we use often, check out our guide to choosing the right paint colour when selling your home.

 Here are some of my favourite rooms that use these colours.
 I hope that this puts to rest once and for all the question about keeping everything beige.
 It actually misses the mark on creating that Top Dollar look.
 Below are soft shades of blue, and green and taupe that highlight the wood floors and make the white moulding pop.
 The more you can make your home look like a designer, model home, the better you will be.
 Again, it’s not about spending a lot of money, its about spending a little money very wisely.